Last updated July 2026

 Source: US Bureau of Labor Statistics, Occupational Outlook Handbook, Claims Adjusters, Appraisers, Examiners, and Investigators

 The claims workforce is large, with about 356,100 people doing the job in 2024, and reasonably paid, at a median wage near $77,000.
 But the Bureau of Labor Statistics projects the occupation to shrink 5% by 2034, with technology automating routine tasks such as photo-based damage estimates.
 That projected decline does not mean hiring stops: about 21,600 openings are expected each year as workers retire or move on.
-And claims is where the entry-level pressure is highest.
-The Jacobson Group and Aon study finds claims accounts for the largest share of entry-level insurance hiring demand at 30%, even as 81% of insurers say they would rather hire experienced people.
-A shrinking occupation with constant churn and a strong preference for experience is a workforce under strain.
+And claims is where the hiring pressure concentrates.
+The Jacobson Group and Aon study finds half of insurers plan to expand their teams in 2026, with claims named among the industry's greatest talent needs alongside technology and underwriting.
+A shrinking occupation with constant churn and steady demand for claims talent is a workforce under strain.

 The Adjuster Talent Shortage